Table of Contents

 3. Type of Vehicular Traffic

-The alignment of roads should be selected so that longitudinal slopes are not steeper than the ruling gradient.
+Road alignment should be selected, so longitudinal slopes are not steeper than the ruling gradient.
 To achieve this, the alignment might need a deviation from the straight line.

 5. Horizontal Curves

-The alignment of roads should be given with flat curves wherever needed.
-In the case of national and state highways, the radius of the horizontal curve must not be less than 230 m in order to have less radius otherwise the alignment must be improved.
+In the case of national and state highways, the radius of the horizontal curve must not be less than 230 m.
+Otherwise, the alignment must be improved.

 6. Sight Distance